Who else can help me?

 SUPPORT FOR PARENTS

 Pinpoint is an independent information, support and involvement network for parents.
 They also run groups for parents of children and young people who have undiagnosed or diagnosed ADHD or ASD.
-Pinpoint also support a parent group around self-harm.
+Pinpoint also support a parent group around self-harm and other mental health issues.

 Stem4 offers advice for teenagers and parents on mental health issues